Are Bananas Safe for My Cat?

 Can Cats Eat Bananas?

-The simple answer is yes — but while bananas aren't toxic to cats, they can cause digestive issues.
-Many "people foods," like chocolate, are toxic for cats and other pets, and they should be avoided altogether.
-Bananas, however, are one of the fruits that cats can eat safely in small portions: approximately one to two chunks that are each 1 inch in size, once in a while.
+While many "people foods," like chocolate, are toxic for cats and other pets, and they should be avoided altogether, bananas aren't toxic to pets.
+It is one of the fruits that cats can eat safely in small portions.
 But be sure that your cat doesn't munch on any banana peels; the fruit's skin is a choking hazard and not digestible.

-As with many human foods, giving bananas to your cat in moderation is key to keeping them healthy.
-However, bananas may be problematic for cats due to the large amount of sugar they contain.
-Gastrointestinal issues "are most commonly caused by dietary indiscretion," says the UC Davis School of Veterinary Medicine, like when your cat steals a snack from the kitchen table that doesn't end up agreeing with their stomach.
+Consuming a large amount of bananas may be problematic and contributes to gastrointestinal signs.
+Gastrointestinal issues "are most caused by dietary indiscretion," says the UC Davis School of Veterinary Medicine, like when your cat steals a snack from the kitchen table that doesn't end up agreeing with their stomach.
 Bananas can fall into this category because they don't offer the specific nutrition that cats need.
-Specifically, they are higher in starchy sugars that could upset your cat's stomach.
-Cats are obligate carnivores, meaning that they are less tolerant of sudden changes in the amount of carbohydrates (sugars) in their daily diet, especially those coming in the form of sugary snacks, than our canine companions.
+Cats are obligate carnivores, and although they digest well cooked starch, sudden changes in the diet can contribute to gastrointestinal upset.

-Because a cat's gastrointestinal system doesn't always handle sugary foods well, it's important to choose food for your cat that they can easily digest and provides the nutrients they need.
+It's important to choose food for your cat that can easily digest and provides the nutrients they need.
+If you feed banana to your cat, some of the digestive issues to look for include diarrhea, constipation, vomiting and regurgitation.
 If you feed banana to your cat, some of the digestive issues to look for include diarrhea, constipation, vomiting and regurgitation.
 If you notice any of these or other unusual symptoms, contact your veterinarian right away.